 Latest posts by Matthew Wright (see all)

-Is there room for battleships now?
+Is there room for twenty-first century battleships now?
 It’s a question that has never really gone away and, as world tensions rise into the twenty-first century, is likely to be asked again.

 The issue that killed battleships in the 1940s was practicality: aircraft had better range than heavy guns – and battleships were expensive to build and run.
 But they never lost their prestige, or the practical value of having a large and well-protected warship in any fleet.
 France and Britain even completed battleships under construction during the Second World War, and the Royal Navy briefly hoped for new-build editions of the Lion class, with radars and missiles for the 1950s.